rajaneesh80/Issue-Tracker-web-app/README.md

 <hr>
 <h2> Raj_Issuetracking_Web_App </h2>

-I used to use Jira at work; we are small team did need such a big app for a small group;
+I used to use Jira at work; we are small team did not need such a big app for a small group;
 maybe in future, I will make this app alternative to Jira for a small team to report the issue and allocate the work in an organization.

 <hr>

 <h2> Overview </h2>

-A web application created in Python 3.7 and Django-version-2.2.5.
+This web application created in Python 3.7 and Django-Version-2.2.5.

 <ul>